If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Carbon steel construction

-• Reliable handle
+• Reliable long handle

-• Double-sided head
+• Double-sided head for versatile use

 • Great for cultivation

-• Sharpened tines
+• Sharpened tines for easy digging

-• Slightly flexible
+• Slightly flexible which increases durability

 • Built for heavy use